Assessing the performance of future space-based detectors: Astrophysical foregrounds and individual sources: Source catalogues

 \subsection{Galactic binaries}

 Mock populations of GBs are predominantly developed through binary population synthesis methods, although observational-driven models are being explored too \cite{Korol_Toonen_WD}.
 In this work, we exploit the catalogs constructed from the population synthesis code \texttt{SeBa}, detailed in \citet{Toonen_SeBa}.
 The model adopts an evolutionary path that assumes the $\alpha$-formalism for the description of the common envelope phase \cite{Paczynski_1976, Webbink_1984}, based on the conservation of orbital energy.
-The catalog are constructed assuming the Milky Way model of \citet{Toonen_Nelemans_2013} which provides, among other things, the Galactic positions of the binaries and the star formation rate.
+The catalogs are constructed assuming the Milky Way model of \citet{Toonen_Nelemans_2013} which provides, among other things, the Galactic positions of the binaries and the star formation rate.
 The models are therefore quantitatively equal to the $\alpha \alpha$ model in \citet{Korol_2017, Korol_2024}, with an extension to lower frequencies.
 Besides WD-WD binaries, the catalogs include also living stars as hydrogen-burning main sequence(MS) stars, forming MS-MS and WD-MS binaries.
 The orbit is assumed with zero eccentricity in the analysis.
 In order to reduce the computational cost, we undersample the binary population by a factor of 1:100 at GW frequencies below $\SI{0.5}{\milli \hertz}$.
 At higher frequencies, where the majority of resolvable sources are found, we retain the full catalog resolution to ensure more accurate calculations.
+We have tested that the undersampling does not affect neither the estimation of the unresolved GWB nor the recovery of individual sources.